-Competencies Integrating 21st Century Skills In Teaching Practices Among Technology And Livelihood Education (Tle) Teachers In The Technical-Vocational Schools In The Division Of Northern Samar
+Competencies Integrating 21st Century Skills in Teaching Practices among Technology and Livelihood Education (Tle) Teachers in The Technical-Vocational Schools in The Division of Northern Samar

 ABSTRACT

 This study aimed to determine the competencies integrating 21st-century skills of Technology and Livelihood Education (TLE) teachers in the technical-vocational schools in the Division of Northern Samar.
 Specifically, it sought to describe the profile of teachers in terms of their baccalaureate degree earned, years in teaching TLE subjects, relevant trainings attended, and competency certification.
 It also assessed the extent to which teachers integrate 21st-century skills—namely communication, collaboration and teamwork, critical thinking and problem solving, life-long learning and career skills, learning and innovation, information management, occupational safety and health, environmental literacy, and entrepreneurial skills—as rated by themselves and their school administrators.
 Furthermore, it examined the significant relationships between the teachers’ profiles and their competencies in integrating these skills.